tamtran4869/E-commerce-analysis/README.md

 ## About the course

-[![Product Name Screen Shot][product-screenshot]](https://example.com) The purpose of the Udemy course is to deal with real-life, ad-hoc requirements of stakeholders to extract and analyse data from database of the Maven Fuzzy Factory - a new online retailer.
+[![Product Name Screen Shot][product-screenshot]](https://example.com)

-The course included a serires of ad-hoc tasks from marketing and website management teams and full reports task from the CEO.
+The purpose of the Udemy course is to deal with real-life, ad-hoc requirements of stakeholders to extract and analyse data from the Maven Fuzzy Factory database - a new online retailer.
+The course included a series of ad-hoc tasks from marketing and website management teams and full reports tasks from the CEO.

 You can find the detail <a href="https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/">here.</a>
 I highly recommend the course for getting more advance in SQL.